NOTE: Not all features are included in all packages. Please contact firstname.lastname@example.org for more information.

 List boxes: click items to include them in your filter.
 Click a parent folder to include all the children values.
 Use the search box to find specific items in long lists.
 Clear the search box to return to the full list view.

 After you create a filter the cohort count will update.
-To refresh all the data on the dashboard, click Refresh Dashboard.
+To refresh all the data on the dashboard, click Refresh Dashboard in the banner that appears.

 Note: Please note that downloading data via visualization UI is not suitable for large datasets.
 You can use the SQL Runner app to download data in a more efficient way.

-A dashboard may contain a section that displays the variants in the cohort.
-Some dashboards include a chart with the allele frequency.
-Use the search box in the chart to zoom in on a specific range.
+Use the search box in the chart to select and zoom in on a specific range.
 You can search by inputting genomic coordinates or a gene name.
 The results will also update the table contents.
-The table of variants can filtered and sorted to find variants of interest.
-To see variants details (transcripts, annotations, etc.) click on the link in the Location column.
+The table of variants can be filtered and sorted to find variants of interest.
+To see variants details (transcripts, annotations, etc.) select the link in the Location column.